Pre-Formal & Pathfinders

 The MOVE (Movement Opportunities Via Education) is widely used at Newfield School to maximise the opportunities of all learners to move independently at least in part and at least during some periods in each day.
 Newfield is a MOVE accredited school and holds the Gold level of the MOVE Quality Mark.
 The MOVE Programme is an activity-based practice that enables disabled children and young adults to gain independent movement.
 It uses the combined approach of education, therapy and family knowledge to teach the skills of sitting, standing, walking and transitioning between.

-Many of our Pathfinder learners are independently mobile but have a range of sensory needs which mean they may struggle to process sensory information from the world around them and organise it in a meaningful way which helps them access learning.
+Many of our Pathfinders are independently mobile but have a range of sensory needs which mean they may struggle to process sensory information from the world around them and organise it in a meaningful way which helps them access learning.
 Sensory lifestyles incorporate an acknowledgement of this need, and access to resources and activities to meet sensory needs, into the daily routine of learners.

 At Newfield we want our learners to be: